Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Preliminaries

 Assuming $N=\text{max}(w_ih_is,f_wf_hs)$, it was shown in \parencite{ConvFHE} that, when $s\geq c_i$, the $s(kh_i+l)$-th coefficient of $r^{(n)}(X)=i(X)\cdot f^{(n)}(X)$ is $\mathbf{ Conv}(I^{(\cdot)}, F^{(\cdot, n)})_{k,l}$ in \eqref{eq:batch_conv_formula}.
 An example of computing one output batch for one Conv layer with $c_i=4$, $w_i=h_i=2$, $f_w=2$, $f_h=1$, and valid padding for the output channel $n$ in the ConvFHE scheme is illustrated in Fig. \ref{fig:batch_conv_example}.
 The `\#' in this figure denotes invalid slots.
 The output of the Conv layer needs to be in the same format as the input to continue with the next layer.
 To achieve this goal, the PackLWE algorithm \parencite{PackLWE}, which involves computations similar to the ciphertext rotations, is employed in the ConvFHE scheme to put the valid coefficients from different output channels into the same ciphertext.
-In the Cheetah scheme, the ciphertext for each output channel is sent to the client to carry out the non-linear layers using GCs, through which the valid coefficients from different output channels are put into the same ciphertext.
-As a result, it needs to send a large number of ciphertexts from the server to the client, which has high communication costs, despite that no rotation is required.
+In Cheetah, the ciphertext for each output channel is sent to the client to carry out the non-linear layers using VOLE-style OT \cite{VOLE-OT}, through which the valid coefficients from different output channels are packed into the same ciphertext.
+Although this approach eliminates the need for rotations, it results in a significant number of ciphertexts being transmitted from the server to the client, leading to high communication overhead..

-A FC layer can be described as a weight matrix multiplication.
+An FC layer can be described as a weight matrix multiplication.
 The hybrid scheme in \parencite{Gazelle} maps the entries of the matrix in extended diagonals to the same polynomial.
 The ciphertext corresponding to the input is rotated and multiplied with the weighted matrix polynomials.
 The sums of the results go through similar rotate-and-add operations to derive the outputs.
 Similar to the Conv layer, the Cheetah \cite{Cheetah} and ConvFHE \cite{ConvFHE} designs can eliminate the rotations for weight matrix multiplication.
 However, the weights are packed into different plaintexts and the multiplication results are also located in different ciphertexts.
 Putting the results together needs sending all ciphertexts to the client or an extended version of the PackLWE procedure.